AlessandroBregoli/rdag/report/report.md

 function.

 - **Relax procedure for the single source shortest path algorithm**.
-The process of relaxing an edge $(u,v)$ consists of testing whether we can improve the shortest path to $v$ found, so that far by going through $u$ and, if so, updating the shortest path.
+The process of relaxing an edge $(u,v)$ consists of testing whether we can improve the shortest path to $v$ found so far by going through $u$ and, if so, updating the shortest path.
 - **Relax procedure for the single source longest simple path algorithm**.
-The process of relaxing an edge $(u,v)$ consists of testing whether we can improve the longest path to $v$ found, so that far by going through $u$ and, if so, updating the longest path.
+The process of relaxing an edge $(u,v)$ consists of testing whether we can improve the longest path to $v$ found so far by going through $u$ and, if so, updating the longest path.
 (Algorithm \ref{algorithm_relax})

 \begin{algorithm}